steint81/OpenDSA/RST/en/RecurTutor/Trace.rst

-You know that information can be passed in (using a function parameter) from one recursive call to another, on ever smaller problems, until a base case is reached.
+You know that information can be passed in (using a function parameter) from one recursive call to another, on ever smaller problems, until a base case is reached in the winding phase.
 Then, a return value is passed back as the series of recursive calls unwinds.
 Sometimes people forget about the "unwinding" phase.